Date of Degree

 ix, 73 pages

 Copyright 2009 Yu Jiang

 Jiang, Yu.
-"Inference and prediction in a multiple structural break model of economic time series." dissertation, University of Iowa, 2009.
+"Inference and prediction in a multiple structural break model of economic time series."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.